flutter/website/src/development/accessibility-and-localization/internationalization.md

 <a name="overriding-locale"></a>
 ### Overriding the Locale

-`Localizations.override` is a factory constructor for the Localizations widget that allows for (the usually rare) situation where a section of your application needs to be localized to a different locale than the locale configured for your device.
+`Localizations.override` is a factory constructor for the `Localizations` widget that allows for (the typically rare) situation where a section of your application needs to be localized to a different locale than the locale configured for your device.

 To observe this behavior, let's add a `Localizations.override` and a simple `CalendarDatePicker`: